What happens after a contractor files a bond instead of paying a lien?

 Answer:

-Has the bonding company obtained a release of the lien by posting the bond?
-If so, the next step would appear to be filing suit against the property owner, contractor and bonding company seeking payment of the contract price, fees and costs.
+If the bonding company has obtained a release of the lien by posting the bond, the next step is to file a lawsuit against the property owner, contractor, and bonding company.
+This lawsuit would seek payment of the contract price, along with any fees and costs incurred.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.